 The asymmetrical balance creates a visual harmony that can be more pleasing than by use of symmetry.

-The Foemina Juniper forest at the right has been in bonsai cultivation since 1964, using plants from past compositions.
+The Foemina Juniper forest below has been in bonsai cultivation since 1964, using plants from past compositions.
 Group plantings that resembled small wooded areas can be made with several single plants or created in the raft style which means that one plant planted on its side sends up branches that become the individual "trees."

 Foemina Juniper is a shrub that has been long used in bonsai due to its slow growth habit.